 PTS is an AUJS political leadership development program, which is run in the nation’s capital.
 PTS offers its participants the opportunity to engage with Federal-level politicians, lobbyists, key media figures, and opinion leaders.
 Political skills training and tours in key sites around Canberra are also included in this program.
 Exact dates for PTS to be advised.

 Internship positions will commence in the summer holiday period.
-Fellows will be placed in organisations related to the political landscape and policymaking environment of Australia.
-Such organisations could include think tanks, unions, offices of MPs and political parties, government departments, non-governmental nhorganisations, Jewish community representative organisations et al. Internships may involve a full-time commitment for a 1-3-month commitment.
+Fellows will be placed in organisations related to the political landscape and policy making environment of Australia.
+Such organisations could include think tanks, unions, offices of MPs and political parties, government departments, non-governmental organisations, Jewish community representative organisations et al. Internships may involve a part-time commitment for a 1-3-month period.